-Today, new products are made possible by the engineered properties at the surface of materials.
+New products are made possible by the engineered properties at the surface of materials.
 Improved corrosion resistance, extended service life through wear, or cost reduction (coating vs. bulk) are hallmarks of successful coating application and material selection.

-We help our clients solve manufacturing and performance challenges encountered when:
+Our coatings testing laboratories and chemical analysis lab help our clients solve manufacturing and performance challenges encountered when:

 - Implementing reliable coating processes, including surface preparation, raw material quality, variable optimization

 - Selecting materials based on service characteristics

 Our scientists – with expertise in materials science, organic chemistry, biology, physics – use surface science instrumentation (XPS, Raman, HRSTEM, HRSEM, etc.) in our coatings testing laboratories and chemical analysis lab to provide the scientific insight that our clients value.

 - Paints of all kinds in all applications: quality assessment, pigment identification and distribution evaluation, forensic investigations, accelerated life testing

 - Graphene coatings on microelectronic components, interconnects, and implantable devices

 - Geopolymers on fire-resistant coating materials, concrete structures exposed to marine environments, structures coated to prevent graffiti